Bookmark saved

 "Don't even think about it," Mira said from the doorway.

-Jorin looked up.
+Jorin raised his head.
 The Military Commander leaned against the frame, arms crossed.
 She had the same exhausted look everyone from the underground years carried.
 Battle-scarred.
 Hard.
 Alive through stubbornness more than luck.
 Gray streaked her dark hair now.
 Lines etched deep around her eyes.
 A new scar on her left forearm—ragged, poorly healed.
 Field medicine.
 The Confederation's surgeons did their best with what they had, which was never enough.

 Three years of war did that.
-Three years of watching friends die.
+Three years of losing friends.
 Three years of impossible decisions.

 "I'm just examining it," Jorin said.